xeviknal/opentracing-rails/README.md

 ## Draft tasks to do in future

-[ ] Add Sidekiq support
-[ ] Avoid changing config.ru for adding `use Rack::Tracer`
+- [x] Avoid changing config.ru for adding `use Rack::Tracer`
+- [x] Add ActiveRecord tracer within a middleware
+- [ ] Add Sidekiq support
-[ ] Set railsy names to traces (for better understanding on Opentracing backend) [ ] Perhaps add the ActiveRecord tracer within a middleware? this way it could get the whole app traffic.
+- [ ] Set railsy names to traces (for better understanding on Opentracing backend)